LinuxCommandLibrary

 copy

-Commit with author
+Commit with a specific author

 $ dolt commit -m "[message]" --author "[Name <email>]"